junrhy/sakto-app-frontend-laravel/docs/EMBED_APPOINTMENT_FORM.md

 # Embeddable Appointment Form

-This document explains how to embed the Sakto appointment booking form on external websites.
+This document explains how to embed the Neulify appointment booking form on external websites.

 ## Overview